robertduplock/startrekbook.club/content/en/reviews/7-star-trek-the-next-generation-q-a.md

 The mysterious They/Them beings, even more powerful than the Q, are whipping a fresh batch of universes up every time a universe fails to entertain them.

-Meanwhile, Picard and his crew finally leave the dregs of Romulan politics at the bottom of the glass and take their space-Uber Enterprise out to Gorsach IX.
+Meanwhile, Picard and his crew finally leave the dregs of Romulan politics at the bottom of the glass and take their space-Uber Enterprise out to _Gorsach IX_.
 Turns out the planet resembles is all symmetrical lines and perfect symmetry.

 Of course, Q shows up and starts nattering away, doing quirky Q things and generally being a pest.
 Worf suggests that they ignore Q, as one might ignore a petulant child or a door-to-door salesman.